Proving Fault in a Car Accident Case

 If you are injured in a car accident that wasn’t your fault, you may be able to file a claim against the other driver and their insurance company to receive compensation.
 The amount of compensation you can potentially receive is directly connected to who was at fault.

-Florida follows comparative negligence, which means that a victim’s compensation may be reduced by his or her percentage of the fault during the accident.
+Florida follows comparative negligence, which means that a victim’s compensation may be reduced by his or her percentage of the fault during the accident – as long as your percentage of fault is at or below 50 percent.
 If you do not have sufficient proof of your innocence, you may end up receiving less money.

 The best thing to do when you are involved in a car accident and need to prove fault is to contact an experienced personal injury lawyer.
 He or she can help you build a case against negligent drivers and take on the insurance company to get you the compensation you are entitled.